-- Attend all lectures (and exams!) - Do the assignments, hand in on time count on spending at least 3 hours studying for every hour in lecture - Seek help at first sign of trouble don't wait! - Math tutors available see posted places and times - Obtain a 3-ring binder to organize class handouts, notes, and homework
+- ▶ Attend all lectures (and exams!) - ► Keep up with the workbook / summaries, and bring it to class in case of a quiz - Count on spending at least 3 hours studying for every hour in lecture - ► Seek help at first sign of trouble don't wait! - ▶ Math tutors available see posted places and times - ▶ Keep your lecture notes organized

-What Causes Good and Bad Grades?
 Scientific American, January 2005